The Eternal Idol: Release and reception

-The Eternal Idol was released on 23 November 1987.
+The Eternal Idol was released in November 1987.
 The album spent six weeks on the Billboard 200 chart, peaking at 168.
 A three-minute and fifteen second studio outtake titled "Some Kind of Woman", written by Tony Martin shortly after joining the band, appeared as a B-side of "The Shining" single.
 An early version of "Black Moon"—a song that would ultimately appear on the 1989 album Headless Cross—was released as a B-side of the "Eternal Idol" single.

 In 1997, reflecting to Sabbath fanzine Southern Cross, Iommi stated, "I'd like to have seen some of the stuff off The Eternal Idol be a bit more credited, because I think there's some good tracks on that album"; he cited "Ancient Warrior" as one of those tracks.

 The album was rereleased on 1 November 2010 in Europe as a two-disc expanded set.
 Bonus content includes the aforementioned b-sides "Some Kind of Woman" and "Black Moon" on disc 1.
 Disc 2 contains the session for the album recorded with Ray Gillen on vocals.

+In February 2025, it was announced that The Eternal Idol would re-issued for the first time on limited edition, ruby red vinyl as an exclusive for Record Store day.
+The album's 2025 reissue credits all songwriting to Iommi and Nicholls alone.